Gearbox Software: Borderlands and studio expansion (2009–2015)

 Work on a new intellectual property, Borderlands, began around 2005 and was first announced in 2007.
 Pitchford likened the game as a combination of computer role-playing games such as Diablo and NetHack, and first-person shooters like Duke Nukem.
 Defining features of Borderlands was its outlined graphical style and its procedurally-generated loot system that was capable of generating millions of different guns and other gear items.
 Borderlands was released in October 2009, published by 2K, a subsidiary of Take-Two Interactive.
-By August 2011, had sold over 4.5 million copies, making it a critical success for Gearbox and allowing them to expand the studio and budgets for subsequent games.
+By August 2011, had sold over 4.5 million copies, making it a critical success for Gearbox and allowing it to expand the studio and budgets for subsequent games.
 Subsequently, Gearbox developed two additional games in the video game series, Borderlands 2 (2012) and Borderlands 3 (2019), as well as the spin-off title Tiny Tina's Wonderlands (2022), and the series has spawn additional games from other studios under 2K/Take-Two or through license, including Borderlands: The Pre-Sequel by 2K Australia, and Tales from the Borderlands from Telltale Games.
 Gearbox and Take-Two have also partnered with Lionsgate to develop a live-action Borderlands film, which was released on August 9, 2024.

 In July 2013, Gearbox announced plans to rerelease Homeworld and Homeworld 2 in high definition for modern PC platforms, in addition to making it available through digital distributors.

 In July 2014, Randy Pitchford formally contested the Aliens: Colonial Marines class action lawsuit stating the game had cost them millions of their own money and the advertising was solely the fault of the publisher.

 In December 2015, Gearbox opened a second development studio in Quebec City, Canada.
 The studio is run by Sebastien Caisse and former Activision art director Pierre-Andre Dery.
 The team consists of over 100 members and is contributing to the development of original AAA titles.